-Even if an attacker knows the inner workings of the MySQIF[TM] PRNG (Polymorphic Random Number Generator), he or she cannot simply run it in reverse to decrypt a previously encrypted file.
+Even if an attacker knows the inner workings of the MySQIFTM PRNG (Polymorphic Random Number Generator), he or she cannot simply run it in reverse to decrypt a previously encrypted file.

-This is because the MySQIF[TM] PRNG randomly selects from a wide array of possible choices of unique fingerprints from the sender and receiver devices that they must try.
-Then, each step backwards to crack the next bit requires an exponentially larger set of choices: 1, 2, 4, 16, 192, 36864, 1358954496, 1.85e18...
+The MySQIFTM PRNG creates hundreds, thousands, even tens of thousands of component-keys used to decrypt a single file.
+Run in reverse, an attacker cannot know which key in this plethora of one-time keys is used to encrypt each bit.
+Thus, each step backwards to crack the next bit requires an exponentially larger set of choices: 1, 2, 4, 16, 192, 36864, 1358954496, 1.85e18...